-In KS4, students study GCSEs in English Language and Literature following the Edexcel syllabuses.
-Although we have for several years prepared candidates for the Pre-U, in 2018, we moved to English Literature A-level with Edexcel for Sixth Form students.
+In KS4, students study GCSEs in English Language and Literature, following the Edexcel syllabuses.
+In 2018, we transitioned to English Literature A-level with Edexcel for Sixth Form students.

-In years 7 and 8 the department and the school library run an internal reading scheme, offering a wide range of extracurricular and cross-subject opportunities.
+In years 7 and 8 the department and the school library run an internal reading scheme, offering a wide range of extra-curricular and cross-subject opportunities.
 The department is also involved in preparing students for spoken word, through public speaking and debating activities and competitions.
 Creative writing is valued, and the department also hosts a blog, show-casing student work and supporting the entry of local and national competitions.
-We work closely with a vibrant Drama Department, regularly taking students to see plays, while actively supporting school productions.
+We work closely with a vibrant Drama department, regularly taking students to see plays, while actively supporting school productions.